moj-analytical-services/writing_functions_in_r/real_world_examples.md

     ## 5 2008      Q1 01: Male        01: Person 01: Juveniles 01: 10-11
     ## 6 2008      Q1 01: Male        01: Person 01: Juveniles 01: 10-11
     ##   Ethnicity        Court.Type          Offence.Type
-    ## 1       N/A       Crown Court 02 Triable either way
+    ## 1       N/A Magistrates Court    01 Indictable only
     ## 2       N/A Magistrates Court    01 Indictable only
     ## 3       N/A Magistrates Court    01 Indictable only
     ## 4       N/A Magistrates Court    01 Indictable only
-    ## 5       N/A Magistrates Court    01 Indictable only
+    ## 5       N/A Magistrates Court 02 Triable either way
     ## 6       N/A Magistrates Court 02 Triable either way
     ##                    Offence.Group                          Tried
-    ## 1   05 Criminal damage and arson       03: Tried at Crown Court
+    ## 1             02 Sexual offences                   5: Not tried
-    ## 2             02 Sexual offences                   5: Not tried
+    ## 2                     03 Robbery 01: Tried at magistrates court
     ## 3                     03 Robbery 01: Tried at magistrates court
-    ## 4                     03 Robbery 01: Tried at magistrates court
+    ## 4       07 Possession of weapons 01: Tried at magistrates court
-    ## 5       07 Possession of weapons 01: Tried at magistrates court
+    ## 5 01 Violence against the person 01: Tried at magistrates court
-    ## 6 01 Violence against the person 01: Tried at magistrates court
+    ## 6 01 Violence against the person                   5: Not tried
     ##   Plea.at.the.Crown.Court Convicted..Not.convicted
-    ## 1         01: Guilty plea            01: Convicted
+    ## 1                     N/A        02: Not convicted
-    ## 2                     N/A        02: Not convicted
+    ## 2                     N/A            01: Convicted
-    ## 3                     N/A            01: Convicted
+    ## 3                     N/A        02: Not convicted
-    ## 4                     N/A        02: Not convicted
+    ## 4                     N/A            01: Convicted
     ## 5                     N/A            01: Convicted
-    ## 6                     N/A            01: Convicted
+    ## 6                     N/A        02: Not convicted
     ##   Sentenced...Not.sentenced                          Outcome Count
-    ## 1             01: Sentenced                 07: Found guilty     1
+    ## 1         02: Not sentenced 01: Proceedings terminated early     1
-    ## 2         02: Not sentenced 01: Proceedings terminated early     1
+    ## 2             01: Sentenced                 07: Found guilty     6
-    ## 3             01: Sentenced                 07: Found guilty     6
+    ## 3         02: Not sentenced  03: Dismissed (found not guilty     1
-    ## 4         02: Not sentenced  03: Dismissed (found not guilty     1
+    ## 4             01: Sentenced                 07: Found guilty     1
-    ## 5             01: Sentenced                 07: Found guilty     1
+    ## 5             01: Sentenced                 07: Found guilty    10
-    ## 6             01: Sentenced                 07: Found guilty    10
+    ## 6         02: Not sentenced 01: Proceedings terminated early     1

 Let’s say we wanted to create a summary table showing the number of people prosecuted in different age bands.
 We could do: